 OPEN FACE TUNA SANDWICH

 I like this snack after a tough workout.
 It gives me lots of lean protein and carbs for good recovery.
 Toast 2 small pieces of gluten free bread and top each slice with about 1/4 cup tuna salad.
 Top with fresh tomato slices and lots of freshly cracked black pepper.
-I use Bucks Tuna Salad from Whole Foods.
+Use tuna packed in water for your salad to keep calories low.